jacekirlik/zpk_mara_update/README.md

 ![screen]( )

 > [!NOTE]:
-Created in two versions:
+> Created in two versions:
 > - Directly change in databese table
 > - Using BAPI

 > [!TIP]
-> It might be perfect base for update any field and any table.
+> It might a base for update any field and any table.